Tuatha Dé Danann

 The suggestion that the literary form of the Fomhóraigh is simply a confused amalgamation of a lower class of gods and “anti-gods”, though not without merit, must be tested against the more plausible theory discussed above that what we have is an original – and actually quite intact – representation of a race of beings separate from “the gods” but yet closely related.
 This race can interact, interbreed and intermarry with the gods and though at times some may act in a hostile manner or take on a monstrous form they are little different from their divine opponents.
 This places them in much the same position as their Germano-Scandinavian equivalents, the Jotne.

 This takes us to the nature of the gods and the much-debated Irish concept of the afterlife.
-It is clear from the mythologies of the Gaelic nations (and related Celtic peoples) that the original gods of the Irish, Scots and Manx were regarded as divine (because they were a class of supernaturally-gifted beings), as immortal (because of their original and ever-living nature) and as progenitors (through the parentage of some mortal heroes or of certain peoples).
+It is clear from the mythologies of the Gaelic nations (and related Celtic peoples) that the original gods of the Irish, Scots and Manx were regarded as divine (because they were a class of supernaturally-gifted men and women), as immortal (because of their original and ever-living nature) and as progenitors (through their parentage of some mortal heroes or peoples).
 Beyond that it is difficult to go.
-Modern or populist classifications of “sky-god”, “sun-god”, “nature-goddess”, etc. though clearly appealing to modern minds are simply wrong.
+Populist classifications of “sky-god”, “sun-god”, “nature-goddess”, etc. though clearly appealing to modern minds are simply wrong.
 To talk in these terms when describing Irish and Scottish mythological beings is to misunderstand the complex nature of the Celtic pantheon.
 Most Irish “gods” and “goddesses” don’t fit into the neat categories of modern classifiers because they were never intended to.
-The divine beings of Irish mythology were multi-layered, multi-faceted characters with more than one attribute, and even shared attributes.
-There was no one “war god” because several shared that role.
+The divine beings of Irish and Scottish tradition were multi-layered, multi-faceted characters with more than one attribute, and even shared attributes.
+There was no one“war god” because several shared that role.
 Yes, certainly, some beings were clearly more associated with particular aspects of life or nature than others (Gaibhne with smithcraft, the Mórríon with warfare and death) but this did not imply exclusivity.

 Two relatively old and popular words that have partially survived or influenced modern Irish terms should be mentioned here.
 Both mean “A dweller in a Sí; inhabitant of a Sí” and existed in the same literary context as the term Aos Sí.